Work

 minimal implementation.
 I have given a talk about the array API standard at SciPy 2023, with a corresponding proceedings paper. -

 ndindex. ndindex is a new library that I have started as part of my work at Quansight, which can be used to represent and manipulate indices to NumPy arrays (e.g., slices).
+I've also written a comprehensive guide to NumPy indexing which lives in the ndindex documentation

 Side stuff